 July 4, 2011

 Due to dry and fire-hazardous conditions in the Colorado Springs area, authorities have not issued any firework sales permits this year, and have instructed local fire departments to strictly enforce firework bans.

-Authorities are encouraging citizens to enjoy one of the six public fireworks displays which were approved and received permits from the city.
-A list of the locations of these displays has been made available; however, the displays at Flying Horse Community and Sky Sox Field may be cancelled due to a lack of water availability, unless fire conditions change.Back to the Blog
+Authorities are encouraging citizens to enjoy one of the six public fireworks displays that were approved and received permits from the city.
+A list of the locations of these displays has been made available; however, the displays at Flying Horse Community and Sky Sox Field may be canceled due to a lack of water availability, unless fire conditions change.Back to the Blog